Reinsurance brokers are jockeying for position behind the consolidating giants of the sector…

 Addendum – UIB

-We have not been provided with a split between reinsurance and insurance revenues for the firm, which has a strong international regional presence in markets such as Latin America and Asia.
+We have been told the figures provided are predominantly reinsurance revenues for the firm, which has a strong international regional presence in markets such as Latin America and Asia and which has experienced particular growth in India and Turkey.